 part of c programming

-by combining wisp with sc, which both only depend on guile, it is possible to write c with indent, and with less brackets, like coffeescript or python.
+by combining wisp with sc, which both only depend on guile, it is possible to write c with indent semantics, and fewer brackets, similar to coffeescript or python.

 sc is a scheme-like notation for c. it can be used on its own to write c.